scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 date: 2017-09-17
 ---

-The label of 'product manager' doesn't usefully describe what I do.
+The label of 'product manager' doesn't usefully describe what I actually do.

-I was introduced a new colleague recently, and they said 'Ah, you're a product guy!' then asked me about software to print large collections of documents.
+I was recently introduced a new colleague.
+They said 'Ah, you're a product guy!', then asked me about software to print large collections of documents.
 Their assumption was that, as a product manager, I am something close to a walking catalogue of products - which is fair enough, with a title like 'product manager', right?

 In reality, it's been years since product managers were people 'from the business' (possibly a tame technical specialist or subject matter expert) who would be placed in to a development team to decide what features they should bild.
 Product management in 2017 is more likely to be about creating a strategy that maximises the value of a service, working with a team to set goals that descrbe what the increase in value looks like if they're successful but leaving the team to figure out how to do it.